ocfox/nixpkgs-tracker/README.md

 ### How this works

+With Github API:
+get pr merged commit hash ->  compare target branch HEAD ... commit -> get status

-nixpkgs-tracker not same as [nixpk.gs/pr-tracker](https://nixpk.gs/pr-tracker), it does not pass any requests through server to get PR status.
+nixpkgs-tracker not same as [nixpk.gs/pr-tracker](https://nixpk.gs/pr-tracker.html), it does not pass any requests through server to get PR status.

-So, it's just a static page with some JS code to get PR status from GitHub API.
+Therefore, there is no need to worry about any performance issues.

 ### Features